Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions: Ligament-mediated droplet generation

-Considering a sample of ligaments spread across space and time with different imposed gas flow $We$, this corrugation factor was determined mostly to be in the range spanning $n=3-8$.
-The values close to $n=4$ were identified as the most frequently observed across various $We$ flows.
-This corresponds to extremely corrugated ligaments and $n=4$ is a practical limit on the coefficient considering various physical constraints \citep{keshavarzLigamentMediatedFragmentation2016}.
-Also a very low value of $m=3$ (corresponding to the fit as illustrated in figure \ref{fig9}a) represent a broad ligament size ($l$) distribution, as observed from the experiments as well (see figure \ref{fig5}).
-This illustrates the multi-scaled nature of the atomization processes generating the intermediate features at a range of scales.
+Also, a very low value of $m=3$ is observed, corresponding to the best possible fit to the size distribution, as illustrated in figure \ref{fig:pdf}a to be discussed later.
+This represents a broad ligament size ($l$) distribution, as observed from the experiments as well (see figure \ref{fig:ligaments}).
+This illustrates the multi-scaled nature of the atomization processes that generate intermediate features over a vast range of scales.

-The invariance with respect to $We$ number supports the saturation of these coefficients (especially $n$) to the theoretical limit.
+The invariance of size distributions in figure \ref{fig:pdf}a with respect to $We$ number supports the saturation of the coefficients $n$ to the theoretical limit.
 Although the sub-secondary breakup process involves the ligament production through various mechanisms, the ligaments collectively are postulated to exhibit extreme levels of corrugations, primarily due to the highly potent disruptive aerodynamic forces at extreme $We$.
-The ligaments are expected to scale down to smaller average diameters as $We$ is increased (as observed in the experiments in figure \ref{fig5}), but the shape factor is already saturated and depicts values close to $n=4$.
-To elucidate this hypothesis, we will consider the estimated size distribution in the subsequent sections.
+The ligaments are expected to scale down to smaller average diameters as $We$ is increased (as observed in the experiments in figure \ref{fig:ligaments}), but the shape factor is already saturated at $n=4$.
+To elucidate this hypothesis, the estimated size distribution, predictions from ligament-mediated mechanims and deviations are discussed in the subsequent sections.

-\subsection{Droplet size distribution}
+\section{Droplet size distribution}